Concurrency

 30

 The spawn on line 6 will create a new thread of execution and call do_greet() on that thread.
 On multi-core machines, this may be executed in parallel with the call to prime_number().
-The call to await will join the two threads; it will return value produced by the spawned thread in the context of the original thread.
+The call to await will join the two threads; it will return the value produced by the spawned thread in the context of the original thread.

 Assuming that there are two OS threads for this program, the call to await will not block any of these threads.
 Instead, it will continue on the OS thread that finishes last.
 In our example, this is most probably the spawn thread.
 This leads to an interesting arrangement: the OS thread on which concurrent_greeting() finishes is different than the OS thread on which this function is started.
 We call this thread inversion.